sagarpatel211/Blackjack-Pygame/README.md

 * Download the files
   * Option 1: 🍴 Fork this repository!
-  * Option 2: 🧪 Clone the repository to your local machine by clicking [this](https://github.com/sagarpatel211/ICS3U1-Project.git)!
+  * Option 2: 🧪 Clone the repository to your local machine using https://github.com/sagarpatel211/ICS3U1-Project.git!

-* Run main.py to run the program
+* Run main.py in Python 3.7.4 or in another code editor to run the program

 ## Contributors